 Macedonia and the United States belong to a number of the same international organizations, including the United Nations, Organization for Security and Cooperation in Europe, Adriatic Charter, International Monetary Fund, World Bank, and World Trade Organization.

 Macedonia seeks to join the North Atlantic Treaty Organization (NATO) and is a candidate country for the European Union.
 Macedonia joined NATO’s Partnership for Peace in 1995, and commenced its Membership Action Plan in 1999.
 In 2008, NATO Allies determined that Macedonia met NATO membership criteria and undertook to invite Macedonia to join NATO as soon as a solution is reached to the naming dispute with NATO member Greece.
 This decision has been reiterated at subsequent NATO Summits.
 Macedonia continues to make an important contribution to regional stability by supporting the logistical supply of NATO (including U.S.) peacekeepers in Kosovo.
-Macedonia participated in OIF and currently participates in ISAF, the EU Althea Mission in Bosnia and Herzegovina, and the UN’s observer mission in Lebanon.
+Macedonia participated in OIF and ISAF and currently participates in RSM, the EU Althea Mission in Bosnia and Herzegovina, and the UN’s observer mission in Lebanon.

 Macedonia has been a candidate for accession to the European Union since 2005, but has not yet entered into EU accession negotiations.